ethersphere/swarm-guide/contents/configuration.rst

 Config File
 =============

-.. note:: ``go-swarm`` can be executed with the ``dumpconfig`` command, which prints a default configuration to STDOUT, and thus can be redirected to a file as a template for the config file.
+.. note:: ``swarm`` can be executed with the ``dumpconfig`` command, which prints a default configuration to STDOUT, and thus can be redirected to a file as a template for the config file.

 A TOML configuration file is organized in sections.
 The below list of available configuration options is organized according to these sections.
 The sections correspond to `Go` modules, so need to be respected in order for file configuration to work properly.
 See `<https://github.com/naoina/toml>`_ for the TOML parser and encoder library for Golang, and `<https://github.com/toml-lang/toml>`_ for further information on TOML.